top of page

 Working with the Action & Brain Lab from Gallaudet University, our research explores how virtual reality (VR) can enhance learning for deaf and hard-of-hearing people who use American Sign Language.
 We are investigating whether interactive VR creates better learning experiences than watching videos, particularly for STEM subjects like chemistry.
 Sign language is naturally visual and physical, making VR a powerful tool that aligns with how deaf people communicate and process information.
 I used EEG technology to measure brain activity in sensorimotor regions—areas that activate when we perform or observe physical movements—while participants learned chemistry concepts.
 We also used psychological measures to investigate learning gains and user motivation.

 This is my dissertation research, which I successfully defended in May 2024.
 My published dissertation can be found here.
-If you have any difficulties accessing the document, please don't hesitate to reach out for a PDF copy!
+If you have any difficulties accessing the document, please don't hesitate to reach out for a PDF copy.

 quest-2-controllers-1024x484.png